recetas/recetas/doc/source/jacket_potato.rst

 Background
 ----------
-As mentioned in the sour cream recipe (:doc:'sour_cream'), I become a big fan of jacket potatoes in Munich.
+As mentioned in the sour cream recipe (:doc:`sour_cream`), I become a big fan of jacket potatoes in Munich.
 Since then I try to make this delicious side dish when is possible no matter the cholesterol in the cream.

 Ingredients
 -----------
 - 2 medium potatoes
-- 150 ml sour cream (:doc:'sour_cream')
+- 150 ml sour cream (:doc:`sour_cream`)
 - Butter
 - Salt and pepper to taste